-If you are looking for information on umbilical hernia (i.e. from the umbilicus) then have a look here.
+If you are looking for information on umbilical hernia (i.e. hernia at the umbilicus) then have a look here.

 There is a hole in the muscles of the abdominal wall in the region of the groin on both sides in all individuals.
 In males the blood vessels supplying and those draining the testes along with the vas deferens, pass through this hole.
 In the female, a relatively unimportant structure called the round ligament that stabilizes the uterus passes through this hole.

-When the child is in the womb, along with the above structures, a protrusion of the lining of the abdomen passes through this hole.
-This lining gets progressively obliterated as the child reaches term so that in 95% of all newborn children, this protrusion does not exist.
-However, in the remaining kids, this abnormal communication with the abdominal cavity persists and if big enough allows the passage of abdominal contents out of the abdominal cavity towards the genitals.
+When the child is in the womb, a protrusion of the lining of the abdomen called peritoneum, passes through this hole in addition to the above.
+This lining gets progressively obliterated as the child reaches term .
+At birth, in 95% of all newborn children, this protrusion does not exist.
+In the remaining kids, this abnormal communication with the abdominal cavity persists and if big enough allows the passage of abdominal contents out of the abdominal cavity towards the genitals.

 If fluid were to come out, it is called a hydrocele, and if other structures like intestines or ovary were to come out then it is called a hernia.